 That’s a real basic definition.
 Let’s expand it a little to give you just a bit more of a feel for what it means.
-Here’s an expanded, amplified meaning: Repentance is to live in a continual state of changing mental awareness whereby we see life and reality more and more as God sees them, and think more and more like God thinks.
+Here’s an expanded, amplified meaning: Repentance is to live in a continual state of changing mental and attitude awareness whereby we see life and reality more and more as God sees them, and think more and more like God thinks.
 How do we reach such a state of awareness and comprehension?

-By continually reading and studying the Bible and letting the Holy Spirit point out what we need to change our minds about.
+By continually reading and studying the Bible and letting Holy Spirit point out what we need to change our minds about.
 It means that—based upon the Bible’s teachings—we are constantly changing our minds throughout our lifetimes so that we develop godly minds and think more and more like God thinks.
 There are many references in the New Testament that teach this concept; I’ll let you look up those references for yourself.
 The life of a Jesus-believer is a continual, lifelong state of repentance, of changing our minds.